Michael H. Hart

-Michael H. Hart (born April 27, 1932) is an American author and white nationalist.
-Since 1978, he has published five books, most notably of the best-selling work, The 100: A Ranking of the Most Influential Persons in History.
+Michael H. Hart (born April 27, 1932) is an American author, astrophysicist and white nationalist.
+Since 1978, he has published five books, most notably the best-selling work, The 100: A Ranking of the Most Influential Persons in History.

 Fermi paradox

 Hart published in 1975 a detailed examination of the Fermi paradox: the contrast between the extreme likelihood of extraterrestrial life somewhere in the universe and the total absence of any evidence for this.
 Hart's work has prompted several papers as answers.
 Geoffrey A. Landis writes: "A more proper name for [the paradox] would be the Fermi-Hart paradox, since while Fermi is credited with first asking the question, Hart was the first to do a rigorous analysis showing that the problem is not trivial, and also the first to publish his results".
 Robert H. Gray views Hart as the proper originator of this argument, in Hart's 1975 paper.
 Gray argues that the term Fermi paradox is a misnomer; that it is not the work of Fermi, nor is it an actual paradox (rather an argument).

-He therefore proposes that, instead of the (standard, but in his view incorrect) name Fermi paradox, it should be known as the Hart-Tipler argument – acknowledging Hart's priority as the argument's originator, but also acknowledging Frank J. Tipler's substantial extension of Hart's arguments in his 1980 paper Extraterrestrial intelligent beings do not exist.
+He therefore proposes that, instead of the (standard, but in his view incorrect) name Fermi paradox, it should be known as the Hart-Tipler argument – acknowledging Hart's priority as the argument's originator, but also acknowledging Frank J. Tipler's substantial extension of Hart's arguments in his 1980 paper "Extraterrestrial intelligent beings do not exist".

 Hart is an advocate of the Rare Earth hypothesis; he proposed a very narrow habitable zone based on climate studies.
 He advocated for this hypothesis in the book which he co-edited, "Extraterrestrials: Where are They", in particular in the chapter he contributed to it "Atmospheric Evolution, the Drake Equation and DNA: Sparse Life in an Infinite Universe".